 Enter Google Forms and Spreadsheets!!!
 This blog is a brief tutorial on how to create a Google form for your data collection, which then saves your information into a spreadsheet.
-Once I create my form, I can save the form icon to the iPad screen making recordkeeping so much like a dream come true!
+Once I create my form, I can save the form icon to the iPad screen making recordkeeping easier than using pencils and graph paper!

-Step 1---go to Google Documents (you must have a gmail account).
+Step 1---go to Google Drive (you must have a Gmail account).
 Under 'create new', select 'form'.
 It will take you to a new form which you will name in the next step.

 Some questions lend themselves to different types of responses.
 If you need the date of a session, or the number of minutes seen recorded, this might work with a 'text' response.
 If you are recording whether a child met or didn't meet an objective, multiple choice (yes/no), might work better.
 If you want to record an anecdotal response, select 'paragraph text'.